ouija/Asus-S510UA-DS71-Hackintosh/README.md

 ## Preface
 **This guide is a <u>work in progress</u> and will be updated accordingly.**

+> [!NOTE]
+> This system is pretty much **fully functional** now running Sonoma 14.4.1, and I'm beginning to put it through it's paces to find out where the ghosts in the machine are!

 After a long hiatus from the hackintosh scene, I'm back in action wasting time trying to get this awful operating system running on this unit again for development purposes.

 I've _finally_ managed to get OpenCore running on this machine, after running into nothing but issues with macOS installer failing to load / kernel panic when following other **Kaby Lake** based configurations and examples.
 After finally getting the macOS installer to load when trying a prebuilt package for **Cofeee Lake** instead, I realized that both `CpuTscSync.kext` and `TSC_sync_margin=0` boot arg are needed to resolve this!